 So then I tried adapting my paleo apple butter cake but I wasn’t in love with those muffins, either.
-I tried some other recipes and then figured that it’d be easy enough to adapt my grain-free carrot cake cupcakes, which is one of my most popular recipes.
+I tried some other apple muffins with almond flour and then figured that it’d be easy enough to adapt my grain-free carrot cake cupcakes, which is one of my most popular recipes.
 People seem to love them and I hope you all will enjoy these just as much. :)

 The carrot cake recipe uses 1/2 cup of grated carrots and I subbed that with 1/2 cup of coarsely grated apples.
 I’ve only made these muffins using this extra coarse grater to grate the apples so if you want to use a fine grater, I have no idea how that’d work out.